billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 ### WHY SHOULD PEOPLE KNOW ABOUT GATSBY?
 Wordpress has dominated the CMS market for a long time.
 But with advancements in Javascript, I feel Wordpress is due for some competition.
 I also feel Gatsby is a superior platform in many ways.
 [Gatsby Starters](https://www.gatsbyjs.org/starters/?v=2)

-### WHY SHOULD I USE A SEPERATE CMS?
+### IS GATSBY A CMS?
-Contenful allows for user-managed content on a distributed, CDN network.
-This means content can be delivered to the user on the closest edge.
-Contentful lets you model your data based on type - images, text etc. Contentful is not associated with any one website builder tool so makes switching between them easy since you won't have to migrate your data.
-[Contentful](https://contentful.com)
+No. But you can use Contentful which is a cloud-based CMS.
+Like Wordpress, it allows users to manager their own content.
+But unlike Wordpress, it a separate thing entirely making it easy to distribute content to many other sites from one place [Contentful](https://contentful.com)

 ### HOW DOES GATSBY'S PERFORMANCE STACK UP?
-According to benchmark testing, Gatsby outperforms, by a significant margin, Wordpress and other platforms when page load times were compared.
+According to benchmark testing, Gatsby outperforms Wordpress and other platforms when page load times were compared.

 ### WHAT ABOUT SEO?
-Without getting too technical, Gatsby renders plain HTML to the browser which is more accurately indexed by web crawlers.
+Without getting too technical, Gatsby renders plain HTML to the browser which is more accurately indexed by search engines.
 All things being equal, there's no reason a Gatsby site shouldn't rank similar to a Wordpress site on Google.
 I might even give a slight edge to Gatsby simply for its speed.

 ### WHAT KINDS OF SITES ARE BEST SUITED FOR GATSBY?
 Gatsby is ideal for sites where social sharing is important.
 This includes, but is not limited to, e-commerce, blogs and marketing sites.
 Gatsby is not ideal for apps where lots of dynamic content is involved.
 This includes, but is also not limited to, real-time trading apps and games.
-Moreover, if it's necessary for users to log in to see the majority of the site, Gatsby may not be the best tool for the job.
-(See server-side rendering for a more flexible solution).

 ### WHAT ARE THE DOWNSIDES?
 Tools like Wordpress are far easier for a layman to use.
 Gatsby, on the other hand, probably needs to be developed by a developer.
-I've also heard it doesn't scale well to hundered of thousands of pages but I'm withholding judgement on that.
 I guess if the goal is to get a website up yourself, and you're not particularly technical, maybe try Wix.
-Unfortunately, there's always a trade off for ease-of-use.
-And in the case of site builder tools, Gatsby is far faster, much less complicated (equalling less downtime), and more secure.

-*With the rate of change on the internet being what it is, I'm confident a drag-n-drop style Gatsby tools will soon be available.
-Maybe it already is??*
+Site builder tools, while easy to use, often suffer slow performance and are potential targets for hackers as they get bigger and more complicated.